 It’s important to note that processing times can vary between 2 and 4 weeks after the application is finalized.
 This timeframe can extend up to 3 months during peak periods, such as before the summer holidays.
 Therefore, it’s advisable to plan this process well in advance, especially if your departure is imminent.

-Tourists can make multiple 90-day visits to Japan within the same year.
+Most of tourists can make multiple 90-day visits to Japan within the same year.
 There’s no strict regulation on the number of visits you can make annually.
 However, it’s advisable to leave a few months between stays to avoid any issues upon entry into the country.

 Some travelers have reported making two consecutive 90-day stays by temporarily leaving Japan for a neighboring country, like South Korea, before returning.
 While this practice is possible, it carries some risk.
 If your re-entry to Japan is denied, it could complicate future travels to the country.
 Therefore, it’s best to space out your visits to minimize risks.